phoenixanimations/CrystalCastles/CrystalCastles-Text/README.txt

 14. Crystal Castles prefers the user to drag the component onto the object rather than GetComponet<ObjectName> at the start.
 I believe this is more clear for the gameobjects.
 Have an error appear with a button to equip it, if it's important for it to be dragged.

+15. When making a Field that has a different private/public get/set it must be formated like so:
+    [SerializeField]
+    private int serializedField;

+    public int field
+    {
+        get
+        {
+             return serializedField;
+        }
+        set
+        {
+             serializedfield = value;
+        }
+    }